Assessment & Tax Notice

 What can I do if I don’t agree with my property assessment?
 If you have any questions or concerns about your property assessment, contact the Village Office to set up a phone meeting with your assessor.
 The assessor can review your assessment with you and provide an explanation specific to your property.

 What if I still don’t agree with my assessment after speaking to the Assessor?
-If you still do not agree with the value of your property, you may submit an Assessment Review Board complaint form to the Village Office at the address below, attention to the Assessment Review Board Clerk.
+If you still do not agree with the value of your property, you may submit an Assessment Review Board complaint form to the Village Office at the address below, with attention to the Assessment Review Board Clerk.
 The form and applicable fee must be received no later than the complaint deadline date on the top of the front of this notice.

 Assessment Complaint forms can be obtained by request to firstname.lastname@example.org or from the Alberta Municipal Affairs website: